-We’ve tapped the experts at The Toy Insider for the scoop on what’s hot this holiday season.
+We’ve tapped the experts at The Toy Insider for the scoop on what’s hot this year.
 One top trend includes toys that promote social responsibility — yes, please!

 According to The Toy Insider: “Toys are teaching tools for kids, and it’s important they reflect the world around them.
 This year, toy companies are focused on creating toys that are culturally diverse, sustainable and accessible, helping to instill strong values in kids.”